-- It uses beeswax to protect broken or raw areas by providing a fine, protective barrier over the skin - like a sticking plaster over a wound - reducing itchiness and stinging.
+- It uses beeswax to provide a fine, protective barrier over the skin - like a sticking plaster over a wound

-- It hydrates, softens and conditions severely dry, flaking or shedding skin.
+- It hydrates, softens and conditions dry, flaking or shedding skin.

 For more information about TSW, its symptoms and how to manage them, go to the ITSAN website.

 With much gratitude to Harriet, Lou, Laurie and Holly for their photographs on this page.
 Follow them on #TSWFab5

 Hashtags to follow for peer-to-peer support: #thisisnoteczema #tsw